panan01/green-lab-project/README.md

-# green-lab-project -- Group 6
-# Green Lab Project
+# Green Lab Project -- Group 6

 This project uses a runner script to execute experiments defined in a configuration file.